Last Updated on December 16, 2020

 If your diaper bag is already crowded, bring along these wipes instead of a bottle.

-They smell nice and won’t leave the skin sticky or greasy.
+This bug spray smells nice and won’t leave the skin sticky or greasy.

 Each resealable pack contains fifteen towelettes.

-Again, this is a product that protects against biting flies, chiggers, fleas, gnats, ticks, and mosquitoes.
+Again, this is a product that protects against biting flies, chiggers, fleas, ticks, gnats and mosquitoes.